IN CONVERSATION

 We have been brainwashed to choose uniformity partly because a militarised mind thinks in terms of uniformity.

 And the big industry is thinking through a militarised mind of violence and control.
-The second reason we are made to think only in terms of uniformity is that it suits centralised control.
+The second reason we are made to believe only in terms of uniformity is that it suits centralised control.
 Diversity requires decentralisation and democracy.
 Uniformity requires centralised control and dictatorship, and because they want to establish a food dictatorship, food uniformity is the ultimate instrument.

 Don’t go for the cosmetic appearance because food is not cosmetic; it’s not a little rouge on your cheek—it’s food that will become your blood and has been extracted as blood from some community.